bwong02/MICB475_24W1_Team_11/README.md

 5. Indicator species analysis
 6. PICRUSt2 predictive functional analysis

-Additionally, you can locate our agendas and meeting minutes in the Meeting_Minutes_and_Agendas file.
+Additionally, you can locate our agendas and meeting minutes in the Meeting_Minutes_and_Agendas.md file.